 The student must submit to the supervising faculty member a first draft of the paper’s discussion and analysis of the topic with appropriate citations and footnotes.

-SUGGESTED DUE DATE: By the end of the tenth week of the semester.
+Suggested due date: By the end of the tenth week of the semester.

 e.
 Final Paper

 The student must submit to the supervising faculty member the final version of the paper for evaluation by the supervising faculty member.
 Because meeting deadlines is an important professional obligation, and supervising faculty need the opportunity to submit student grades in a timely manner, no paper submitted after the last day of the grading period for that semester will be deemed to satisfy the Legal Writing Requirement.
-An exception may be made where late delivery occurs with approval of the supervising faculty member, after he or she considers the student’s written statement of the extenuating circumstances and supporting documentation, which the student must submit with the paper for any requested late delivery to be considered.
+An exception may be made where late delivery occurs with approval of the supervising faculty member, after the student considers the student’s written statement of the extenuating circumstances and supporting documentation, which the student must submit with the paper for any requested late delivery to be considered.
 Late papers without such approval may receive an incomplete or unsatisfactory grade or other late sanctions of the faculty member as well as be deemed not to be in compliance with the standards to satisfy the Legal Writing Requirement.

-DUE DATE: No later than the last day of the grading period.
+Due date: No later than the last day of the grading period.

 If more than one unresolved Incomplete or Exam Excusal (as defined in Rule III.
 F.) appears in a student’s cumulative academic record, the student may not enroll in any courses for any subsequent semester or session until no more than one such Incomplete or Exam Excusal remains.
 Students who are unable to enroll in any courses for a semester due to this restriction will be placed on a leave of absence.
 A student’s academic standing for a given semester will be determined once all Incomplete(s) and/or Exam Excusal(s) are resolved.

 Special programs of study, including reduced course loads, not prescribed by the Faculty must be approved in advance of registration by the Dean of Students.
 A regular student who by adding or dropping courses does not take a normal course load during any academic year may be reclassified as a special student for annual tuition payment purposes.
 In no event will the total tuition cost of the Juris Doctor degree for a special student be less than that for a regular student.
-A student taking ten (10) credit hours or more per semester in the Day Division or seven (7) credit hours or more in the Evening Division per semester is a regular student for purposes of tuition. .
+A student taking ten (10) credit hours or more per semester in the Day Division or seven (7) credit hours or more in the Evening Division per semester is a regular student for purposes of tuition.

 A first year student receiving fewer than 25 credit hours in the day division or fewer than 16 credit hours in the evening division will not receive a class rank.
 Without a class rank a student may not be eligible for certain honors including but not limited to some scholarships and honor board competitions.